 Both CPV and FPV are viruses, which spread by replicating in cells of the host body (your pet).
 These viruses attack rapidly dividing cells in areas like the bone marrow and the cells that line the intestinal tract.
 That's why the major clinical signs we see in a parvo infection are related to GI symptoms such as vomiting and diarrhea, along with low white blood cell counts.

 Following infection in a susceptible pet, CPV and FPV are shed from GI tract, which means fecal material can spread this disease to other animals.
-Shedding can occur even before clinical signs appear in the infected animal.
+Shedding can occur even before clinical signs appear in the infected dog or cat.

 Is My Pet at Risk?

-Unvaccinated puppies and kittens have the highest risk for their respective parvoviruses.
-Puppies and kittens are initially protected if their mother had been properly vaccinated.
-Antibodies to parvovirus and other diseases as passed to the puppies and kittens in their mothers’ milk, though this protection wanes overtime, which is why it’s important to bolster your pet’s immune system with a vaccination.
+Unvaccinated dogs and cats have the highest risk for their respective parvoviruses.
+Young puppies and kittens are initially protected if their mother had been properly vaccinated.
+Antibodies to parvovirus and other diseases as passed to the puppies and kittens in their mothers’ milk, though this protection wanes overtime, which is why it's important to bolster your pet's immune system with a parvovirus vaccination.

-Note that certain dog breeds are considered to be at higher risk for parvo.
+Note that certain dog breeds are considered to be at higher risk for canine parvovirus.
 These include Rottweilers, Pitbulls, Doberman Pinscher, Springer Spaniels, and German Shepherds.

 What Are Parvo Symptoms?

-Regardless of the cause, loss of appetite, uncontrolled vomiting, diarrhea and/or bloody diarrhea (hematochezia) would all be grounds to have your puppy or kitten evaluated by a veterinarian.
+Regardless of the cause, loss of appetite, uncontrolled vomiting, diarrhea and/or bloody diarrhea (hematochezia) would all be grounds to seek veterinary care for your puppy or kitten.
 Blood work can show a low white blood cell count (leukopenia) in dogs and cats.
-If parvovirus is suspected in a dog or cat, your veterinarian will recommend a fecal test for the parvovirus.
+If your cat or dog shows any of these symptoms, your veterinarian will recommend a fecal test for the parvovirus.

 How is Parvovirus Treated in Dogs and Cats?

-There is no specific antiviral treatment for parvovirus; treatment focuses on supportive care to afford the patient time to fight off the viral infection.
+There is no specific antiviral treatment for parvovirus; treatment focuses on intensive care to afford the patient time to fight off the viral infection.

-Because the pet is losing hydration from the vomiting and diarrhea and is often not eating, fluid therapy is a very important part of treating a puppy or kitten with parvovirus.
+Because the pet is losing hydration from the vomiting and diarrhea and is often not eating, intravenous fluid therapy is a very important part of treating a puppy or kitten with parvovirus infection.
 It can also help provide electrolytes and sugar (dextrose) to the patient.
 Your vet may also prescribe anti-vomiting medications (antiemetics) to help treat vomiting and nausea.